Answer: Yes, there are currently four online master’s in political and public communication programs in the United

 |Course Titles and Graduation Requirement Descriptions

 For a comprehensive list of campus-based, online, and hybrid master’s in political communication programs, as well as details on the courses and curricular structure of these programs, please reference our Master’s in Political Communication Programs resource page.

 Note: MastersinCommunications.com classifies programs based on their curriculum, including both core and elective courses.
-For a program to be classified as a master’s in political communication program in our directories, it must either have a clear specialization in political communication (or public communication), or offer at least three to four courses that are relevant to the field of political communication.
+For a program to be classified as a master’s in political communication program in our database, it must either have a clear specialization in political communication (or public communication), or offer at least three to four courses that are relevant to the field of political communication.
 Such courses cover the role of political communications in policy formation, elections, public opinion, and social systems and social change, as well as the skills and knowledge that political communication professionals must have to design strategic communications for various types of political organizations.
-Finally, in order to be classified as an online program, a program must deliver the majority of its course content online, allow students to complete most or all of their graduation requirements (such as comprehensive examinations or master’s thesis projects) remotely, and require two or fewer campus visits annually.

 Online Master's in Political Communication Degree Programs